bhauman/figwheel-main/docs/docs/extra_mains.md

 You don't have to use all of the main entry points at the same time.
 But they are there, waiting to do your bidding.

+Not only does extra mains lighten the compile load, but because they are all within a single **build** this also allows for extremely simple REPL focus switching.

 ## Behavior

 The application loaded by the extra main entry point will behave the